allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

     using this approach.
 ---

 In this article, we want to share our approach to using server-driven UI in native mobile apps.
 In 2019 we created the first version of the in-house server-driven rendering tool called MBox and used it to render the homepage in the Allegro app on Android and iOS.
 We have come a long way since then, and now we use this tool to render more and more screens in the Allegro app.

-After over three years of working on MBox, we want to share how it works and the key advantages and challenges of using this approach.
+After over three years of working on MBox, we want to share how it works and what are the key advantages and challenges of using this approach.

 ## Why server-driven UI?